ali-soban/Kruskal_Algorithm/README.md

 # Kruskal_Algorithm
- A project focusing on implementation aand visualization of Kruskal algorithm
+ A project focusing on implementation and visualization of Kruskal algorithm

- Implementation and Visualization of Kruskal’s Algorithm
+#Implementation and Visualization of Kruskal’s Algorithm

 This project showcases the implementation of Kruskal’s Algorithm in both Python and C++ to efficiently find the Minimum Spanning Tree (MST) of a graph.
 It includes performance analysis and visualization for a comprehensive understanding of the algorithm’s behavior in different programming environments.

-Problem Statement
+#Problem Statement

 The goal of this project is to find the Minimum Spanning Tree (MST) for a given graph using Kruskal’s Algorithm.
 The algorithm ensures an efficient solution with minimal cost and time complexity.

-Real-World Applications
+#Real-World Applications

 Designing efficient cable or TV networks